 Serengeti Serena Safari Lodge: Our full report

 Stone pathways lead through the acacia trees to the two-storey thatched-roof rondavels.
 These are slightly 'hobbity' and rather charming from the outside, but inside each rondavel contains three modestly-sized, rather bland, modern hotel rooms: two downstairs and one slightly larger one upstairs, each with its own outside entrance.
-The rooms are semi-circular with stone-tiled floors dotted with African rugs.
-Twin or double beds dominate the room with carved wooden headboards and African-print bedspreads.
-There is a dressing table with a mirror above, a luggage rack and built-in cupboards with hanging space and shelves, and a digital room safe.
-Sliding glass doors lead out onto a small balcony furnished with two canvas director’s chairs so you can relax and enjoy the views over the Serengeti.
+The rooms are more or less semi-circular with stone-tiled floors dotted with African rugs.
+Twin or double beds with carved wooden headboards and African-print bedspreads dominate each room.
+There is a dressing table and mirror, a luggage rack and built-in cupboards with hanging space and shelves, and a digital room safe.
+Sliding glass doors lead out onto a small balcony furnished with two canvas director's chairs so you can relax and enjoy the views over the Serengeti.

-The bathrooms are small and functional with tiled floors, a flush toilet, a single basin with round mirror above and a tiled shower with glass door.
-White towels, toweling bathrobes and branded toiletries are provided, as well as a hairdryer.
+The bathrooms are small and functional with tiled floors, a flush toilet, a single basin with a large round mirror above and a tiled shower with glass door.
+White towels, towelling bathrobes and mini, hotel-chain toiletries are provided, as is a hairdryer.

-A large semi-circular swimming pool is located in the gardens with views of the Serengeti below.
-Terracotta-striped sunloungers and umbrellas are provided and there is also a changing room with toilets nearby.
+The large semi-circular swimming pool is located in the gardens and has views of the plains below.
+Terracotta-striped sunloungers and umbrellas are provided and there's also a changing room with toilets nearby.
 The viewpoint in this area is a stunning spot for sundowners.

-Spa treatments are available at extra cost (U$40/30 minutes; U$70/60 minutes), and can be taken in the guest rooms, or in the massage tent near the swimming pool.
+Massages are available at extra cost (U$40/30 minutes; U$70/60 minutes), and can be taken in the guest rooms, or in the massage tent near the swimming pool.

-Ideal length of stay: We suggest a two night stay to explore this part of the Serengeti
+Ideal length of stay: We suggest a minimum two-night stay to explore this part of the Serengeti.

-Directions: The Serengeti Serena is 340 km’s from Arusha (about 8 – 10 hours drive) or 60 minutes by air.
-Seronera airstrip is 27 km’s from the lodge.
+Directions: Serengeti Serena is 340km from Arusha (about 8–10 hours drive) or 60 minutes by air.
+Seronera airstrip is 27km from the lodge.